vs4vijay/TGramBot/README.md

 - Use `/channels/join` API to join list of channels
   - This API Accepts: `channels` parameters as comma separated list in query parameter
 - Use `/messages/send` API to send messages to the list of channels
+  - This API is flexible, if channels are not joined, then it will try to join the channel first
   - This API Accepts: `channels` and `message` parameters in query parameter

 ---